Emarioo/BetterThanBatch/README.md

 ## Other useful features

 - **Linking with external libraries** - Dynamic and static.
 - **Exporting functions** - You can compile static and dynamic libraries and export functions.
+The compiler will auto-generate a file with import declarations.
 - **Debug information** - Debug info for Visual Studio is not supported.
 The compiler generates DWARF and does not support PDB.
 Visual Studio Code or GDB supports DWARF which you can use. (you need extension and launch.json for vscode, see .vscode/launch.json in this repository or search on the internet on how to set it up)
 - **The core of the compiler does not use any libraries** - The compiler parses, type checks, and generates object files with instructions completely by itself.
 It does however rely on a linker to create executables from the object files.
 It also uses GCC or MSVC Macro assembler when inline assembly is used.
 The repository contains GLAD, GLFW, stb_image which is part of the standard library that is distributed.
 The compiler itself doesn't use them.
 There is also Tracy which is used for profiling performance.
 - **Software/hardware exception handling** - Only for Windows.
-The plan is to redesign it since one of the goals for the programming language is no platform specific features (or at least VERY few).
+Linux uses signals which is very different from what Windows offers.
+The plan is to redesign the exception feature to work on all major platforms.

 # How to get started
-Download a release (follow steps below) or [build](#Building) the compiler and then read the [Guide](/docs/guide/00-Introduction.md).
+Download a release (follow steps below) or clone the repository and [build](#Building) the compiler.
+Then read the [Guide](/docs/guide/README.md).

 1. Download a release (.zip) from https://github.com/Emarioo/BetterThanBatch/releases
 2. Then unzip in a folder of your choice.
-3. (optional) Add the path to the executable to the environment variable `PATH` so you can call `btb` from a terminal in any directory.
+3. Add the path to the executable to the environment variable `PATH` so you can call `btb` from a terminal in any directory.
-4. Install a linker from one of these toolchains: GCC, Clang, or MSVC (Microsoft Visual C/C++ Compiler).
-The building section describes how to setup MSVC.
+4. Install one of these toolchains: GCC, Clang, or MSVC (Microsoft Visual C/C++ Compiler).
+The compiler cannot link object files into executables by itself.

-The compiler is capable of generating object files but you need a linker to turn them into executables.

 Lastly, if you are using vscode then install the BTB Language extension [btb-lang/README.md](/btb-lang/README.md).
 If you are working with other editors then you would need to write the syntax highlighting yourself.
 You can look at the vscode extension's syntax grammar and highlighting and reimplement it for your editor's plugin system.